nathaliedpettersson/MERN-Book-Store/README.md

 ## MERN-Book Store :bookmark:

-#### This is a work in progress and my goal with this project is to get familiar with and learn more about the so-called MERN stack (thanks to a bit of guidance from freeCodeCamp)

-Hang tight and wait for updates 🚀
+#### Thanks to freeCodeCamp for guiding me with this project

+- Includes MongoDB, Express, React and Node (MERN)

+<i>Left to do<i>: Put my own styling on this and refactor the code a bit!